In a Glimpse

 The British ruined it almost completely in the year 1848 during its siege.
 Soon after, the local Muslims restored it for its religious significance and reverence.
 In the year 1970, the Pakistan Auqaf Department repaired and renovated the structure completely.
 The interior of the mausoleum was repaired with fresh brickwork and paved with new glazed tiles by the specialist Kashigars (tile-fixers) of Multan.
 The tomb has been placed on the tentative list of UNESCO World Heritage Sites.
 The Darbar Mausoleum is 52 square meters internally, and an octagon built above it carries the half-circular dome.
 Each of its eight corners has buttresses that show an element of the Tughluq military-style structure.
 It resembles the Suhrawardi tombs.
 There are three entrances, and the Mehraab faces westward.

 The main entrance has been shifted to the east to align it with Makkah, under Islamic inscription.
 The mausoleum structure has three tiers; the first has a diameter of 15 meters, and the thickness of the walls is four feet.
 Eight small minarets rise in each corner of the octagon and support the second-tier octagon.
 Another tier rests on top of the second tier, and a dome is formed over it.
 The diameter of the dome is 15 meters.
 The complete structure is 35 meters tall and is visible from afar.
 The dome is white.
 The top of the dome resembles a temple.
 Red bricks are used in the structure and the wood has turned dark due to aging for centuries.
 Wood carvings and bricks with carvings are attractive.
 The Mehrab is also made of carved wood.
-The marble sarcophagus is not in the exact middle and is surrounded by 72 graves of Shah Rukne Alam’s family members that equal the 72 martyrs of Karbala.
+The marble sarcophagus is not in the exact middle and is surrounded by 72 graves of Shah Rukne Alam’s family members equal to the 72 martyrs of Karbala.

-Visitors to the shrine of Shah Rukne Alam can easily find appropriate hotel accommodation in Multan city.
+Visitors to the shrine of Shah Rukne Alam can easily find appropriate hotel accommodations in Multan city.
 Other nearby towns are also accessible by road.
 The guests of the annual Urs may be offered event-based accommodation by the organizers during the special days.
 Most pilgrims prefer to stay the night within the demarcated precincts.
 The area is made safe and secure for pilgrims and visitors alike.
-Law and order is maintained.
+Law and order are maintained.